Prat13k/Python-Mini-Projects/README.md

 # Python Projects

-This repository consists of several mini projects in python language.
+This repository consists of several mini projects coded in python language.

 # Description

 ###### Bagels:
 In this project i have written a python program to develop The Game Bagels.
+In Bagels, a deductive logic game, you must guess a secret three-digit number based on clues.
+The game offers one of the following hints in response to your guess: "Pico" when your guess has a correct digit in the wrong place, "Fermi" when your guess has a correct digit in the correct place, and "Bagels" if your guess has no correct digits

 ###### Birthdays :
 In this project i have written a python program to determine matching birthdays.